-Not all, but some of the units are considered as prerequisites to unlock the units that follow them (available on our Learning Center plan and above).
+Not all, but some of the units are considered prerequisites to unlocking the units that follow them (available on our Learning Center plan and above).
 Milestones that the user has to complete to unlock content further ahead.
 When you enable this choice, the side form when editing a learning activity will also present a checkbox for setting this activity as a prerequisite.

-When is a learning unit considered completed?
+When is a learning activity considered completed?

-1A unit is considered completed when it is visited.
-The simplest way for quick progress, freedomness, and relaxed courses.
+1. A unit is considered completed when it is visited.
+The simplest way for quick progress, freedom, and relaxed courses.
 By just visiting a unit it is marked as completed (available on all our plans).

 However, exams, assignments, and certificates are completed only when passed.

-2Another choice is when a unit is considered completed according to default estimations of workload.
-That means that the learner has to watch a video for at least its duration, has to read an ebook for at least the automatically extracted reading time (calculated based on the contained word), has to pass the exams and/or the certificates and visit for at least 5 secs all the other learning units.
-(100% read time for ebooks, 100% of the duration of the video, formal questionnaires when passed, everything else after 5 seconds).
-Only then are those units completed.
+2. Another choice is when a unit is considered completed according to default estimations of workload.
+That means that the user has to watch a video for at least its duration, has to read an ebook for at least the automatically extracted reading time (calculated based on the contained word), has to pass the exams or the certificates, and visit for at least 5 secs all the other learning activities (100% read time for ebooks, 100% of the duration of the video, formal questionnaires when passed, and everything else after 5 seconds).

 If you have chosen sequential navigation, the user can’t go to the next unit unless the estimated engagement time is completed.

-3Finally, you can also have, customized unit completion rules.
+3. Finally, you can also have, customized unit completion rules.
 In this section, you can customize the values of unit duration (available on the Learning Center plan and above).
 That means that you can set your desired reading time for each of your units.
 You have got three choices here:

-a) Set your own rules.
+a.
+Set your own rules.
 For example,

-Assignments and exams are completed only when passed
+Assignments and exams are completed only when passed.

-c) Set Custom time for each element.
+c.
+Set Custom time for each element.
 If you select this choice, you can edit each learning unit and set the completion time separately.
 If you choose this checkbox, you will see in the side form when editing a learning unit, two new number inputs.